 It is also used to prevent gout attacks while starting urate-lowering therapy, such as allopurinol, febuxostat, or benzbromarone.

 Colchicine works by reducing the build-up of uric acid crystals in the affected joints, thereby reducing the pain and swelling of gout.

 It is generally used when other gout medications such as non-steroidal anti-inflammatory drugs cannot be used or do not work well enough.

 Colchicine is considered a high-risk drug because it can cause serious side effects.
-There is not a big difference between a safe dose of colchicine and a harmful dose.
+There is no significant difference between a safe colchicine dose and a harmful dose.

-Always take colchicine exactly as your doctor has told you.
+Always take colchicine precisely as your doctor has told you.

 The pharmacy label on your medicine will tell you how much colchicine to take, how often to take it, and any special instructions.